University’s B201 scores major win at architecture awards

 Robertson referred to buildings creating “lovely spaces that are supportive of culture and narratives.
 These are buildings formed to carry out our daily activities, our work, our play and also our self-expression”.

-Earlier this month, the B201 Redevelopment Project Team was crowned the Barker & Associates Supreme Excellence Award Winner 2024, the highest honour at the Property Council of New Zealand’s Auckland Property People Awards, after also winning the Best Team Award.
+On 8 November, the B201 Redevelopment Project Team, the University’s Property Services Team and it partners and collaborators, was crowned the Barker & Associates Supreme Excellence Award Winner 2024, the highest honour at the Property Council of New Zealand’s Auckland Property People Awards, after also winning the Best Team Award.

 The judges said the project was groundbreaking in transforming the 50-year-old Human Sciences Building into a cutting-edge 26,500m² educational space.
 It was celebrated for its exceptional collaboration, commitment to innovation and unrelenting focus on achieving a strong sustainability outcome.